dev-queiroz/dev-queiroz/README.md

 - **Powerful APIs**: RESTful API development with **TypeScript**, and **NestJS**, integrated with databases like **PostgreSQL** for secure and scalable applications.
 - **Impactful Web Applications**: Modern web apps with **React** and **TailwindCSS**, optimized for performance, SEO, and user engagement.
-- **Mobile Apps**: Cross-platform mobile development with **React Native** for Android and iOS.
-- **Intelligent Automation**: N8N and Python scripts for task automation, data processing, and third-party integrations.
 - **Professional Documentation**: Clear and maintainable technical documentation and system guides.

 ## 🌟 Skills